CHAOS-Community/CHAOS.Portal.Client-PHP/README.md

 ##Examples
 The examples are located in the *examples* folder.
 To run the examples copy the contents of the src folder
-to any path where PHP is configured to look for classes.
+to any path where PHP is configured to look for classes (see **Using PortalClient**).
 The easiest solution is to copy the contents of the src folder
 to the same folder as the example you want to run.

+##Using PortalClient
+Coming soon...

 ##Reporting problems
-If you encounter any problems using this project, please report them using the "Issues" section of the projects Github page.
+If you encounter any problems using this project, please report them using the "(Issues)[https://github.com/CHAOS-Community/CHAOS.Portal.Client-PHP/issues]" section of the projects Github page.

 ##Links
 [Official CHAOS Community website](http://www.chaos-community.org/)